Alert Strategies¶

 ---|---|

-All | Generates corresponding alert notifications within the selected aggregation cycle based on the level dimension configured in the alert strategy. |
+All | Based on the level dimension configured in the alert strategy, generate corresponding alert notifications within the selected aggregation period. |

-Detection Dimensions | Generates corresponding alert notifications based on detection dimensions linked with the aggregation cycle, such as host . |
+Detection Dimensions | Generate corresponding alert notifications based on detection dimensions linked to the aggregation period, such as host . |

-Tags | Multi-select; can link global tags with monitors to generate corresponding alert notifications based on the aggregation cycle. |
+Tags | Multi-select; can be linked to global tags with monitors, generating corresponding alert notifications based on the aggregation period. |

 or content

-Aggregation Cycle¶
+Aggregation Period¶

-In the rule-based aggregation and intelligent aggregation modes, you can manually set a time range (1-30 minutes).
+Under the rule-based aggregation and intelligent aggregation modes, you can manually set a time range (1-30 minutes).

-Action Permissions¶
+Operational Permissions¶

 Configuration Notes